3096/ipswitch/README.md

-# SwElfPatch
+# IPSwitch
-Apply patches to `elf` and convert to `nso` to use with Atmosphere.
+Use text files to generate `.ips` patches or patched `nso` to use with Atmosphere.

-Pretty sure Atmosphere may have some better patching implementation down the line tho.

-To use this, you need to have extracted a game's exefs and convert its content you want to edit to an `elf`.
+To use `.ips` patches make sure you have Atmosphere 44e2412a (July 30, 2018) or later loader build.
 ---
 See example for details.